junxit/us-congress-bills-117/metadata.md

 - 2021-04-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 38.
 - 2021-05-26 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3490; text: CR S3490)
 - 2021-05-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3490; text: CR S3490)
+- 2021-05-27 — Message on Senate action sent to the House.
+- 2021-05-28 — Held at the desk.
+- 2021-05-28 — Received in the House.
+- 2021-11-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-01 — Considered under suspension of the rules. (consideration: CR H6048)
+- 2021-11-01 — DEBATE - The House proceeded with forty minutes of debate on S. 108.
+- 2021-11-01 — Ms. Leger Fernandez moved to suspend the rules and pass the bill.
+- 2021-11-02 — Considered as unfinished business. (consideration: CR H6096-6097)
+- 2021-11-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-02 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 425 - 2 (Roll no. 345).
+- 2021-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 425 - 2 (Roll no. 345).
+- 2021-11-16 — Presented to President.
+- 2021-11-16 — Presented to President.
+- 2021-11-23 — Became Public Law No: 117-65.
+- 2021-11-23 — Became Public Law No: 117-65.
+- 2021-11-23 — Signed by President.
+- 2021-11-23 — Signed by President.